OTonGitHub/loan-dashboard/README.md

 # Loan Dashboard

 TypeScript full-stack demo for loan facility management.
+App specifically made for SME Digital's 4-day Take-Home Exam.
 Backend is Hono + Drizzle ORM on SQLite; frontend is React (Vite) with Tailwind/DaisyUI.
 Ships with seed data for a quick walkthrough.

 ## Prerequisites
 - Node.js 20+ (tested with 20.x)